-Organisational Structure (continued)
+Operational Risk Framework (continued)

-Operational Risk Principle IV: Group ORM aims to maintain sufficient capital to underpin Operational Risk.
-Group ORM is accountable for the design, implementation and maintenance of an appropriate approach to determine a sufficient level of capital demand for Operational Risk for recommendation to the Management Board.
-To fulfil this requirement, Group ORM is accountable for the calculation and allocation of Operational Risk Capital demand and Expected Loss planning under the Advanced Measurement Approach ("AMA") approach.
-Group ORM is also accountable for the execution of data input controls for the Operational Risk capital calculation and for the facilitation of the annual OR Capital budgeting and monthly review process.
+Operational Risk Principle IV: Group Operational Risk Management aims to maintain sufficient capital to underpin operational risk.
+Group ORM is accountable for the design, implementation and maintenance of an appropriate approach to determine a sufficient level of capital demand for operational risk for recommendation to the Management Board.
+To fulfill this requirement Group ORM is accountable for the calculation and allocation of operational risk capital demand and Expected Loss planning under the Advanced Measurement Approach ("AMA").
+Group ORM is also accountable for the facilitation of the annual operational risk capital planning and monthly review process.